AdaCore/spark2014/docs/guidance/main.rst

 This construct uses the Ada 2012 aspect syntax.
 You must place it on the subprogram declaration if any, otherwise on the subprogram body.
-You can use an alternative notation based on pragmas if compatibility with older versions of Ada is required:
+You can use an alternative notation based on pragmas if compatibility with earlier versions of Ada is required:

 .. code-block:: ada